Santo Tomas, La Union: History

-Through its history, Santo Tomas has evolved from a small settlement into a resilient and vibrant community, playing a vital role in the history and development of La Union and Northern Luzon.

 Early history

 During its early history, the town served as a settlement for the Pangasinans, strategically located along its fertile coastal plains.
 Together with neighboring areas such as Agoo and Aringay, it played a pivotal role in the trade network of Northern Luzon.
 Its naturally shaped coastline offered an excellent harbor for foreign vessels entering Lingayen Gulf, establishing the area as a significant trading hub.
 This strategic location attracted Japanese and Chinese merchants who engaged in the exchange of goods with the native population, transforming the settlement into a thriving center of commerce.

 One of the most highly valued trade items was gold from the Cordilleras (modern-day Benguet), which was greatly prized by foreign traders.
 In addition to gold, the region also exported beeswax—used in the production of candles and various other goods—along with porcelain, silk, cotton, gemstones, rice and beads.
 These goods were traded for luxury items, tools, and other valuable commodities brought by foreign merchants.